Silverthrone Caldera: First stage

 Volcanism during the first stage of activity about 750,000 years ago deposited a 1200 m thick breccia unit at the base of the intracaldera sequence.
 The breccia is deeply eroded, exposed in valley bottoms and has been locally welded together by volcanic heat.
-Angular to subangular granitic, metamorphic and volcanic fragments up to 3 m in diameter, derived from the underlying basement rocks, occur in the breccia which contains a white to light grey matrix.
-Characterizing the welded breccia is an eutaxitic texture, a banded appearance which forms when pumice-rich material is erupted explosively and is then quickly covered and compressed by overlying volcanic rocks while still in a hot, plastic state.
+Angular to subangular granitic, metamorphic and volcanic fragments up to 3 m in diameter, derived from the underlying basement rocks, occur in the breccia which has a white to light grey matrix.
+Characterizing the welded breccia is an eutaxitic texture, a banded appearance which forms when pumice-rich material is erupted explosively.
+After being deposited by explosive eruptions, the pumice-rich material is quickly covered and compressed by overlying rocks while still in a hot, plastic state.

-Evidence for the basal breccia having been deposited during caldera collapse includes the existence of irregular subvolcanic intrusions and a profusion of dikes within the breccia but not in the surrounding country rocks, as well as steep contacts of the breccia with the older country rocks which is indicative of a fault-bounded structure.
+There is evidence for the basal breccia having been deposited during caldera collapse.
+This includes a profusion of dikes within the breccia but not in the surrounding country rocks, as well as the existence of irregular subvolcanic intrusions.
+The breccia also has steep contacts with the older country rocks; this is indicative of a fault-bounded structure.
 Potassium–argon dating of rhyolite glass about 100 m above the basal breccia has yielded a date of 0.75 ± 0.08 million years.
+This date is consistent with the high rates of erosion and tectonic uplift recorded elsewhere in the Coast Mountains.

 Second stage

 The second stage of volcanic activity about 400,000 years ago issued a series of lava domes and flows over the basal breccia deposited during the first stage.
 These eruptive products are rhyolitic, dacitic and andesitic in composition; the lava flows reach a composite thickness of 900 m.
 Like the basal breccia, erosion has greatly modified the lava domes and flows of this second stage of volcanic activity.
-Near the summit of Silverthrone Mountain are overlapping andesite and rhyolite domes which most likely formed during this stage of volcanism.
-Potassium–argon dating of an andesite flow overlying rhyolite in the south-central part of the caldera has yielded a date of 0.4 ± 0.1 million years.
+Near the summit of Silverthrone Mountain in the Ha-Iltzuk Icefield are overlapping andesite and rhyolite domes, which most likely formed during this stage of volcanism.
+Potassium–argon dating of an andesite flow overlying rhyolite in the south-central part of the caldera has yielded a date of 0.4 ± 0.1 million years; this date is also consistent with the high rates of uplift and erosion recorded elsewhere in the Coast Mountains.